sci-42ver/SICP_SDF/sicp_notes.md

   see ostep 28.4 Evaluating Locks where absolutely fair is impossible.
   > because it is incapable of deciding which to go to first.
   Here it just shows equality makes "fair" decision impossible.
+- > Suppose that Peter’s process reaches the point where it has entered a serialized procedure protecting a1 and, just aer that, Paul’s process en-ters a serialized procedure protecting a2.
+  ~~IMHO this can't happen for `serialized-exchange` since both mutexes are acquired when using args `account1 account2` by `(serialized-p . args)`.~~ is related with the solution
+  > a process will always aempt to enter a procedure protecting the lowest-numbered account first. which is same as what csapp says.
+- > Situations where deadlock can-not be avoided require deadlock-*recovery* methods, which entail having processes “back out” of the deadlocked state and try again.
+  This is said in OSTEP 32.3 "Detect and Recover", but not in detail.
+- > where due to optimiza-tion techniques such as pipelining and cached memory, the contents of memory may not be in a consistent state at every instant.
+  See COD (same for footnote 49) and csapp.
+- See ["Note: The eieio instruction ..."](https://www.ibm.com/docs/en/aix/7.2?topic=set-eieio-enforce-in-order-execution-io-instruction) for the difference between eieio and sync.
+- TODO serializer diff "barrier" concurrency
+  IMHO the former inhibits concurrency while the latter doesn't (at least partly allow).
+- > when should we say that the account balance has changed—when the balance in the local branch changes, or not until aer the synchronization? this is similar to cache and main memory.
+- TODO footnote 50 about economics.
 ## lec
 ### 11
 - > operations